 I often get asked for my favourite books and resources for anyone just getting started with natural beauty or wanting to read more on the topic; so today I thought I would share with you three great reads that I own and love.
-All three of these books is an interesting read, accessible and perfect for anyone with an interest in natural beauty.
+All three of these books are an interesting read, accessible and perfect for anyone with an interest in natural beauty.

 Skin Cleanse by Adina Grigore – For anyone not familiar with Adina Grigore, she is the founder of US beauty brand SW Basics.
 After starting making products at her kitchen table, Adina’s less is more approach resonated with many and the brand is now stocked at Target in the US.
 This book has simplicity at it’s heart, it is about using less products, finding the right ingredients for your skin and is packed full of useful tips and easy DIY recipes.
 This book is an excellent read for anyone with sensitive or easily aggravated skin.
 Adina found her skin became increasingly sensitive to cosmetics and wanted to take charge of her own health.
 The book will talk you through how to strip back your routine, ideas of easy homemade recipes to incorporate instead and a useful section on how to read ingredients labels.
 A very well rounded book with lot’s of interesting information.